davidmweber/soulstar/README.md

   is an art piece after all.
 - Async has some significant advantages, particularly with stack management and efficient concurrency, so I have made some effort to use async interfaces wherever possible.
+- Finding examples like this is not easy so I wanted to make this as complete and idiomatic as possible for others to get a head start.

 ## Hardware Requirements
 This project is based around the ESP32 family of embedded microprocessors with some basic requirements and a standard